Plot Synopsis: The Enterprise crew is affected when they are adrift in a remote binary system, and find themselves unable to dream.

 Overall Impression: I don’t dislike this episode.
+It has some good, moody cinematography.
 I do like the concept, but it’s poorly executed.
 The problem with this being a plot-driven episode is that nothing is really happening for most of the 45 minutes.
 There is no action, the Enterprise isn’t doing anything, and none of the crew can do anything to facilitate or advance the plot until the end.
 Everything is paralyzed.
 So the time is taken up with how the lack of dreams are affecting various crew members.
 If this was meant to be a scary or spooky episode, put more spooky scenes in it!
 If it’s about dreams, then do some cool dream stuff for Troi: they could’ve made this into a Troi episode where she has to navigate this whole world of dreams and figure out what the aliens want, while the crew slowly goes insane.
 But they didn’t.
 This is one of the weakest episodes of season 4.
 I rate this episode 2 out of 5 stars.

 Behind the Scenes/Trivia: There is a dedication plaque on the Brattain‘s bridge.
 You won’t be able to make it out.
 Every dedication plaque on every ship has a quote of some sort on it.
 The one for the Brattain‘s says “…a three hour tour, a three hour tour.”
 Heh.
 The gun that Guinan uses is actually a repainted prop from Buck Rogers.